swimlane/ngx-datatable/docs/introduction/getting-started.md

 export class AppModule { }
 ```

-then in your `app.component.ts` define the table like:
+then in your `app.component.ts` you define a table like:

 ```javascript
 import { Component } from '@angular/core';